enryH/cbpp_info/transportation.md

 #### Rejsekort Anonymous

 An anonymous Rejsekort can be issued to anyone and you can let anyone use it.
 You will have to top it up at a station.
+Keep in mind that you need to have a minimum of 70dkk on your anonymous Rejsekort in order to start a journey.

 #### Rejsekort Personal

 Once you've got a Nem-ID **(link to Nem-ID article)**, you can get yourself a personal Nem-ID.
 They can be linked with your bank account so that they are automatically topped up once your balance gets too low.
+Minimum balance for a personal Rejsekort is 25dkk.
 To one like these, you can also add a commuter area to your account.
 This is especially useful for DTU students.

 ## Walking